cockroachdb/docs/v2.1/foreign-key.md

 ### Performance

-Because the `FOREIGN KEY` constraint requires per-row checks on two tables, statements involving foreign key or referenced columns can take longer to execute.
+Because the foreign key constraint requires per-row checks on two tables, statements involving foreign key or referenced columns can take longer to execute.
 You're most likely to notice this with operations like bulk inserts into the table with the foreign keys.

 We're currently working to improve the performance of these statements, though.